-- Minimise future air quality and noise related impacts: - Consider possible air and noise impacts during the development assessment process to ensure future developments are located appropriately and that appropriate controls and/or mitigating measures are conditioned.
+- Minimise future air quality and noise related impacts: - Consider possible air and noise impacts during the development assessment process to ensure future developments are located appropriately and that appropriate controls and/or mitigating measures are conditioned. - Ensure appropriate controls are implemented to reduce the potential air and noise impacts from future developments. - Implement strategies to minimise air and noise related impacts, including

-- Ensure appropriate controls are implemented to reduce the potential air and noise impacts from future developments. - Prohibit domestic wood heaters, especially in urban areas. - Implement strategies to minimise air and noise related impacts, including - Develop a register of noise complaints so that continual breaches can be identified and penalised if necessary. - \circ \quad Enforce and monitor implementation of noise and air controls. - Educate residents on how to minimise air pollution by the appropriate use of wood heaters. - \circ Educate residents on the impacts associated with air and noise pollution (GHD 2009).
+- Develop a register of noise complaints so that continual breaches can be identified and penalised if necessary. - o Enforce and monitor implementation of noise and air controls. - Educate residents on how to minimise air pollution by the appropriate use of wood heaters. - Educate residents on the impacts associated with air and noise pollution (GHD 2009).

 Most indicators for the air sector remained relatively stable during the reporting period.
-The exception to this is the amount of pollutants emitted, for which some substances showed a decrease from 2005-2008.
 This is good news for the air quality of Glen Innes Severn Local Government Area.